rewardenv/reward/README.md

 ## Contributing

-All contributions to the Reward project are welcome: use-cases, documentation, code, patches, bug reports, feature requests, etc. Any and all contributions may be made by submitting Issues and Pull Requests here on Github.
+All contributions to the Reward project are welcome: use-cases, documentation, code, patches, bug reports, feature requests, etc. Any and all contributions may be made by submitting Issues and Pull Requests here on GitHub.

 Please note that by submitting a pull request or otherwise contributing to the Reward project, you warrant that each of your contributions is an original work and that you have full authority to grant rights to said contribution and